thomas-keller/thomas-keller.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Data Scientist</h2>
   <p class="post-excerpt">I've also moved into working with tools like Machine Learning, NLP, and Spark to take down the big scary Big Data monster.
-You can check out my posts to see how well or not that's going. \nI've been pretty good about putting any related code on my related <a href="https://github.com/thomas-keller"> Github page</a>.</p>
+You can check out my posts to see how well or not that's going.
+I've been pretty good about putting any related code on my related <a href="https://github.com/thomas-keller"> Github page</a>.</p>
 </div><!-- /.tile -->

 <div class="tile">